How can you use bank valuation concepts to influence how you think and how you lead?

 Customer retention – a customer that you retain is less risky than one that you might have to go get.

 Loan quality decisions at the margin – well, clearly we have to make good loan quality decisions.
 Loan deposit and maturity pricing and maturity decisions are certainly important.
+If you are looking for loan options, you might as well check here this blog about bad credit loans guaranteed approval.

 Service levels affect risk because bad service causes people to leave the bank.